WYDOT's EV Stakeholder Networking Database

 NEVI Formula Funding quick facts

 Wyoming was allocated $3.9 million in 2022 and expects $5 million each year for the following four years for a total of $26.8 million for EV infrastructure.
 WYDOT will not own, operate or maintain the charging infratructure through the NEVI program.
-Instead, this funding will be used to incentivize private industry or local goverments to build the alternative fuel corridors, which are the interstates in Wyoming (I-25, I-80 and I-90).
+Instead, this funding will be used to incentivize private industry or local goverments to build the charging stations.

 NEVI funding can reimburse infrastructure costs incurred by NEVI station owners, including: